luisatheodoro/bank-tech-test/README.md

 ## My Structure
 Bank Account - Responsible for managing everything related to a bank account, I believe balance and the transaction logs should be together inside the bank account.
-Transaction - Responsible to creating individual transaction to be stored in the bank account transactions log.
-Statement - Responsible for formatting and printing the statement.
+Transactions - Responsible to saving to transactions logs Statement - Responsible for formatting and printing the statement.

 ## Cloning the project to your computer